Deeparkrish/Team-Profile-Generator/README.md

   * Upon validation, the user is  taken back to the menu option.
   * The user can add as may engineers / intern to his team.
   * When the user decides to finish building my team, then the  application is exited.
-  * The input data formatted in HTML is generated at index.html.
+  * The input data formatted in HTML is generated at "index.html".
-  * When index.html is opened , ta nicely formatted team roster based on user input, is rendered.
+  * When index.html is opened,a nicely formatted team roster based on user input, is rendered.
   * When the user clicks on an email address field , the default email program opens and populates the TO field of the email with the address.
   * When the user clicks on a Github username , that GitHub profile opens in a new tab.